 Join the BrainBank Peer Advisory Group

-A voluntary Peer Advisory Group (PAG) is also being formed to make sure the Brainbank panel can best reflect the needs and interests of people impacted by Brain Injury and deliver on its promise.
+A voluntary Peer Advisory Group is being formed to make sure the Brainbank panel can best reflect the needs and interests of people impacted by Brain Injury and deliver on its promise.
 Above all, it’s critical that we’re all putting our energies into a resource that is both valuable and valued.
 If you have experience working with people impacted by brain injury or have personal lived experience, and would like to volunteer, we’d love to hear from you.

 Get in touch discuss the BrainBank Peer Advisory Group